Art

 The Russian government announces that its pavilion will only be open during professional days

 Russia last participated in the Art Biennale in 2019.
-In the 2022 edition, the curators and artists resigned, and the pavilion was left empty.
-In 2024, Russia ceded its seat to Bolivia.
-This year's project will be titled The tree is rooted in the sky.
+In the 2022 edition, the curators and artists resigned, and the pavilion remained empty.
+In 2024, Russia ceded its venue to Bolivia.
+This year's project will be titled The tree is rooted in the sky [The tree is rooted in the sky].
 The curator will be Anastasiia Karneeva, sanctioned by Kyiv in April for being the daughter of the deputy general director of the Russian state industrial conglomerate Rostec.

-The Italian government distanced itself from the controversy surrounding the announcement of Russia's return.
-The Minister of Culture, Alessandro Giuli, announced that he would not attend the inauguration, and asked the representative of the Italian government on the foundation's board, Tamara Gregoretti, to resign for not having vetoed the invitation, although she replied that she would not.
+The Italian government distanced itself from the controversy over the announcement of Russia's return.
+The Minister of Culture, Alessandro Giuli, announced that he would not attend the inauguration, and asked the representative of the Italian government on the foundation's board, Tamara Gregoretti, to resign for not having vetoed the invitation, despite her replying that she would not.

 The Biennale's invitation to Russia was attributed to the foundation's "total autonomy" and against the government's orientation.
 The Biennale then defended its position, arguing that any country recognized by Italy can participate and that the institution "excludes any form of censorship of art and culture".